 - Brown bag it.
 Packing your own lunch for work or school ensures you’ll have a nutritious meal on hand when your energy level plummets and your appetite peaks.
 Take a spin on a classic peanut butter and jelly sandwich; use thawed or mashed raspberries to replace jelly or jam.
 And pack a cottage cheese, almond and raspberry parfait for a healthier take on an ice cream sundae.

 - Savor them in savory dishes.
 The sweet and tart flavor of raspberries gives savory dishes some serious punch.
 Our recipes for Grilled Pork with Balsamic-Red Raspberry Reduction and Gingered Farro and Wild Rice Salad prove it!
 Add raspberries to your whole grain salads, use as an ingredient in grilled paninis, or serve as a sauce to accompany meat and poultry dishes.

 - Sweeten smartly.
 Reduce the refined white sugar in your recipes by half and use raspberries to naturally sweeten your muffins, breads & cookies.
 It’s as simple as that!

 - Do dessert right.
 It’s inevitable: nature’s perfect sweet ingredient belongs in your dessert.
-Whether it’s in a Raspberry and Mint Tart, a Lemon and Raspberry cupcake, or simply Raspberry Cheesecake, raspberries will brighten any dessert recipe.
+Whether it’s in a Lemon Raspberry Coffee Cake, Raspberry & Chocolate Bar or Raspberry Chocolate Pudding, raspberries will brighten any dessert recipe.
 Even better?
 Frozen raspberries can be used interchangeably in most recipes calling for fresh varieties.